 4. Teeth and Hair Hygiene

-When bacteria accumulates in your teeth, various teeth illnesses occur.
+When bacteria accumulate in your teeth, various teeth illnesses occur.
 Other than illnesses, the mouth stinks keeping the people away from you.
 To avoid such embarrassments, carry a toothbrush plus organic toothpaste.
 Stand 200 meters from the water source and brush.
 Before spitting the paste in your mouth, sip some water to dilute it.
 You can spit it on the ground.

 Some insects like dirty hair.
 You can’t risk attracting them to your hair.
 Maybe water is not available.
 The dry shampoo will do magic on your hair, thus helping it to remain clean.
 Applying baby powder on the root of the hair will also make it remain clean.

 Wash the dishes in a dish bin or even a large pot.
 Get a biodegradable soap to clean the dishes.
 Dry them with a camping towel once they get clean.
 Pout the food particles on the bin and the water on the thunder box.
 If the thunder box isn’t available, take the water 20 meters from the water source, dig a hole, pour and add soil in it.
 That will help to keep animals off.